ashfurrow/twelease/readme.md

 Setup takes about 5 minutes.
 As the Twitter account you want the tweets to be sent from, you need to [register a new Twitter application](https://apps.twitter.com/app/new) to receive OAuth credentials, as well as generate an access token and secret for your account.
 With those four tokens in hand, next we'll deploy the server.

 I recommend using Heroku.
-Smash the button below to deploy, providing the Twitter tokens we retrieved above.
+Smash the deploy button!

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)